-Continuing on our discussion around IUDs, we recently caught up with Dr. David Finci, a second-generation Obstetrician and Gynecologist from Geneva and the Co-founder & Chief Medical Officer at ASPIVIX, a women’s healthcare company in Lausanne.
+Continuing on our discussion around IUDs, we recently caught up with Dr. David Finci, an Obstetrician and Gynecologist from Geneva and the Co-founder & Chief Medical Officer at ASPIVIX.

 From his private practice in Meyrin, we talked about his experience with IUD procedures, his opinion about the cervical tenaculum, as well as what he believes could be done to make this contraceptive method more popular among women.